 Let's just say that some of these guys would have done better if there were some women around.
 Any women.

-|"The fastest way home is to be in a Russian POW camp."|
+|The Soviet propaganda sign says, "The fastest way home is to be in a Russian POW camp."|

-Answer to the patch question above: That is the insignia of the US Army's 45th Infantry Division.
+The answer to the patch question above: That is the insignia of the US Army's 45th Infantry Division.
 It was a part of the Oklahoma National Guard, and the swastika was a Native American symbol that the unit wore to honor the local people.